Quasilocal energy-momentum for tensors B and V in small regions: Energy-momentum tensors of and

 Thus, from (\ref{25aSep2008})

-The energy-momentum values associated with $\{B,V,S\}$ are
+The energy-momentum values associated with $\{B,S,W\}$ are

-Here we emphasize that in a small sphere region, the energy-momentum of $B$ or $V$ is inside the light cone, $-P_{0}\geq|\vec{P}|\geq0$.
-Observing (\ref{25dSep2008}), basically we are considering positive energy, $B$ and $V$ already satisfy this condition and the remaining job is to find $\{a_{2},a_{3}\}$.
+Here we emphasize that in a small sphere region, the energy-momentum of $B$ or $V$ is inside the light-cone, $-P_{0}\geq|\vec{P}|\geq0$.
+Observing (\ref{25dSep2008}), basically we are considering the positive energy, $B$ and $V$ already satisfy this condition and the remaining job is to find $\{a_{2},a_{3}\}$.
 Equation (\ref{25bSep2008}) shows that $S_{\mu{}0ij}\delta^{ij}$ cannot ensure positivity, since we should allow for any magnitude of $|E_{ab}|$ and $|H_{ab}|$.
-The only possibility for (\ref{25dSep2008}) to guarantee positivity is to require $a_{1}+a_{3}\geq{}10|a_{2}-a_{3}|$.
-However, if we insist on the pure `Bel-Robinson momentum'~\cite{Szabados}, obviously, we only have one choice $a_{2}=a_{3}$.
+The only possibility for (\ref{25dSep2008}) to guarantee positivity is to require $a_{1}+a_{3}\geq{}10|a_{2}-a_{3}|\geq0$.
+However, if we insist the pure ``Bel-Robinson momentum"~\cite{Szabados}, obviously, we only have one choice $a_{2}=a_{3}$.